Jewish-Japanese ramen fusion spot w/ indie rock vibes & manga art. Must-try chicken paitan & inventive apps.

-"The chicken paitan ramen is frequently recommended as a standout dish.
-Other popular choices include the Shio ramen, spicy miso ramen, and the triple pork triple garlic mazemen (brothless ramen).
-The fried chicken appetizer and the shaved ice dessert also receive positive mentions."
+"The chicken paitan ramen is frequently recommended, as is the triple pork triple garlic mazemen (brothless ramen).
+The fried chicken appetizer and the shaved ice dessert also receive high praise."

-Customers have mixed feelings, with some praising the unique flavors and specific dishes like chicken paitan and mazemen, while others find the ramen overly salty or overrated.
+Customers are divided, with some praising the unique flavors and atmosphere, while others find the ramen overrated or too salty.

 Important Note

-Some diners find the ramen broth to be excessively salty, and there are differing opinions on whether the restaurant lives up to its hype, with some considering it overrated.
+Some diners find the ramen broth too salty, and there are differing opinions on whether the restaurant is overrated.

 Positive"This user suggested Ivan Ramen as a dining option conveniently located near Clinton Street."